 No matter whether you are applying for a permit or a provisional driver’s license, residents of Oregon are required to bring the same proof that identifies who they are, where they live, how old they are, and their social security number.

-- A birth certificate is proof of legal presence, identity, date of birth, and full legal name (more information on how to prove this without a birth certificate can be found on the Oregon DMV website)
+- A birth certificate is proof of legal presence, identity, date of birth, and full legal name.

 - A social security card proves your social security number (more info on the Oregon Proof of Your Social Security Number Page)